rust-lang/rust-forge/src/rustdoc/membership.md

 Rustdoc has multiple different areas and team members are not working on all of them.
 Currently we have three main areas:

-- Front-end: Everything related to HTML/CSS/JS and (HTML) UI/UX changes.
+- Front-end: Everything related to HTML/CSS/JS and (HTML) UI/UX changes, including the search, front-end features and front-end settings.
 - JSON backend: Work on the `--output-format=json` backend, including the `rustdoc-json-types` crate.
 - Internals: The internals of rustdoc: interacting with the compiler, doctests, generating